I've Gazed Into the Abyss | Dating Reality Shows

 There’s a good chance you’ve heard of at least one of these shows I’ve listed.
 Some are on major TV networks and one is even a Netflix show.
 They all have varying levels of mind-numbing content, but make no mistake: all of them lead down the same path of destruction eventually.
 They follow individuals on their “journey for love,” be it through orchestrated interactions in confined spaces, or through stilted conversations in foreign countries.
 Despite all their focus on love, it’s clear that these shows do not have an interest in forming loving, trusting bonds between people.
 It’s about the drama, the miscommunication, and the sex, regardless of how “real” reality TV is.

 First up, Love Island is a more traditional dating show that follows the format of the old MTV show, The Real World.
-A handful of pretty people are gathered and placed into a luxurious manor with the expectation that having a group of people of the opposite sex in close proximity to each other are bound to form relationships.
+A handful of pretty people are gathered and placed in a luxurious manor with the expectation that having a group of people of the opposite sex in close proximity to each other is bound to form relationships.
 Within a few minutes of watching, you can figure out how much meaning will be gained from the relationships forged.
 The people enlisted for Love Island tend to consist of tanned, under-educated, self-absorbed people from the United Kingdom who speak in thick accents and British slang.

 I’ve only seen a portion of one season, but I feel like I’ve already invested too many hours in watching these horny, vapid models discuss inconsequential subjects about who likes whom and how they don’t want to get “pied off.”
 One reason for this is just the fact that I feel my brain melting through my ears as I watch the contestants “romance” each other and do silly party games set up by the production staff.
-Another reason is that every episode is more than forty minutes long that mange to feel like two hours a piece, and there are far too many episodes in a season.
+Another reason is that every episode is more than forty minutes long and manages to feel like two hours a piece, and there are far too many episodes in a season.
 I am entertained by the ridiculousness of the show and the slang that I have to figure out based on contextual clues.
 However, I couldn’t tell you anything of significance about what happens in the show, who the people are, or how anyone wins for that matter.
 There is some audience voting mechanic or something that happens in which contestants get voted off, but I don’t know how it works.
 It’s probably the most benign in terms of drama, but also the most brainless of the shows listed, which is probably why I haven’t gotten very far into it.

 It’s a utopian scenario for the hopeless romantics out there who believe that you shouldn’t have to be physically attracted to someone in order to fall in love.
 The show is suggesting that you can find that same sort of romantic love and connection through simple conversation, similar to a pen pal of the pre-internet age.
 Of course, this being a reality show that exists purely for the drama, there are plenty of cracks in the relationships that are forged on Love is Blind.
 Some of the relationships break almost immediately, while others collapse gradually over the course of the show.
-There was one couple on the first season that was extremely volatile towards each other to the point that their arguments forced them to argue from different rooms in the house; it was akin to arguing from the pods so they didn’t have to look at each other.
+There was one couple in the first season that was extremely volatile towards each other to the point that their arguments forced them to argue from different rooms in the house; it was akin to arguing from the pods so they didn’t have to look at each other.
 Somehow, that was an improvement for them, but it also demonstrated how physical interaction and body language can have a profound effect on communication for those who are not used to its absence in a conversation.

 Of the four shows on this list, I consider Love is Blind to be the least offensive.
 There are some people who come out of the Love is Blind experiment intact who seemed genuine and hopeful in a way that didn’t also come across as sad or pathetic.
 While it’s still a reality show, the fact that some people got married and stayed together after the fact (at the time of writing this) at least demonstrates that there is something positive to take away from it all, unlike the next two shows.